 Aligned with Seven Hills’ full-participation athletics philosophy, our coed track and field program welcomes any athlete who wishes to play the sport.
-Our coaches are deeply committed to help each student athlete achieve his or her athletic goals and reach his or her fullest potential.
+Our coaches are deeply committed to help each student athlete achieve their athletic goals and reach their fullest potential.

 Seven Hills’ track and field team has been coached for more than 34 years by head coach Tana Luckie.
 Luckie pushes her athletes to take on new roles and be great team players.